gauravmeena0708/epf_tools2/README.md

 Simply and very roughly speaking, package name is used in `pip install <PACKAGENAME>` and module name is used in `import <MODULENAME>`.
 Both names should consist of lowercase basic letters (a-z).
 They may have underscores (`_`) if you really need them.
 Hyphen-minus (`-`) should not be used.

-You'll also need to make sure the URL "https://pypi.org/project/example-pypi-package/" (replace `example-pypi-package` by your package name, with all `_` becoming `-`) is not occupied.

-<details><summary><strong>Details on naming convention (click to show/hide)</strong></summary>

-Underscores (`_`) can be used but such use is discouraged.
-Numbers can be used if the name does not start with a number, but such use is also discouraged.

-Name starting with a number and/or containing hyphen-minus (`-`) should not be used: although technically legal, such name causes a lot of trouble − users have to use `importlib` to import it.

-Don't be fooled by the URL "[pypi.org/project/example-pypi-package/](https://pypi.org/project/example-pypi-package/)" and the name "example-pypi-package" on pypi.org. pypi.org and pip system convert all `_` to `-` and use the latter on the website / in `pip` command, but the real name is still with `_`, which users should use when importing the package.

-There's also [namespace](https://packaging.python.org/guides/packaging-namespace-packages/) to use if you need sub-packages.

 </details>